-- CNRTE (dynamic library support) is installed. - (Optional) RSIP must be installed if you have applications that need access to a license server; see Installing and Configuring Cray Linux Environment (CLE) Software. - PBS 10.2RC2 (Emerald) or Torque-2.4.1b1-snap.200908271407 or later versions are installed.
+- Dynamic library support is installed. - (Optional) RSIP must be installed if you have applications that need access to a license server; see Installing and Configuring Cray Linux Environment (CLE) Software. - PBS 10.2RC2 (Emerald) or Torque-2.4.1b1-snap.200908271407 or later versions are installed.